 SAN3.
-Anthropological theory and methods; course organiser: Dr Rupert Stasch The aim of this course is to enable students (1) to understand, evaluate, and engage with contemporary debates in anthropological theory, and (2) to approach substantive questions of ethnographic interpretation and social explanation in a theoretically informed manner.
-It does this by providing students with a grounding in classical social theory, and in the main schools of thought in social and cultural anthropology.
+Anthropological theory and methods; course organiser: Dr Rupert Stasch this by providing students with a grounding in classical social theory, and in the main schools of thought in social and cultural anthropology.
 The course introduces the writings of some of the most important thinkers, schools and debates in the history of anthropological thought.
 Each of these is presented in its intellectual and historical context, and is examined critically and in terms of its continuing intellectual relevance, with an emphasis on the reading of original texts.
 This historical approach is complemented by themes considered in detail.
 The themes selected change from time to time.